 PowerDB licensing is enforced by either a serial number softkey or a hardware key (often called a "dongle") that plugs into a USB port.
 Without a key PowerDB will run in "reader" mode.
 This key allows you to easily move a single license between machines installed with PowerDB.

-- If a USB Key is lost, you must purchase a new license at full cost to replace the USB Key.
+- If a USB Key is lost, you must provide the associated license serial number for replacement at minimal charge, or you must purchase a new license at full cost.

-- If a legacy software key is lost (e.g., due to harddrive failure) there is a $55 replacement fee.
+- If a legacy software key is lost (e.g., due to hard drive failure) there is a $75 replacement fee.
 The lost license may be replaced with a USB key or a software key.

 A Google Group discussion forum has been created for the purpose of providing a place where users of PowerDB software can ask questions, share ideas, and engage other users to enhance their own use of the software.